-How to simplify the On-screen text localisation process
+How to simplify the On-screen text localization process

-First of all, before proceeding with the localisation of OST you should consider the following aspects of your video:
+First of all, before proceeding with the localization of OST you should consider the following aspects of your video:

 - Is the text animated?
-It’s always easier to localise still text rather than animated text.
+It’s always easier to localize still text rather than animated text.
 Animations can be very simple… or very complex!!

 - What language are you translating it to?
 Some words and phrases vary a lot in length between different languages.
 So you need to keep in mind that when translated, the text size might need to be reduced or increased in order to fit the source video design.
 Another issue concerning the translation is that the font used on your video may not reproduce the characters correctly in the target language so you’ll need to consider changing it to a more suitable one.